-On June 17, 2006, in Connecticut, she married her long-term boyfriend, actor Seth Gabel, whom she met at New York University and had dated for five years.
-On February 16, 2007, Bryce and her husband, Seth, became parents of their first child, a boy, named Theodore Norman Howard Gabel.
-Their second child, a daughter, was born in 2012.
+On June 17, 2006, in Connecticut, she married her long-time boyfriend, actor Seth Gabel, whom she met at New York University and had dated for five years.
+On February 16, 2007, Bryce and her husband, Seth, became parents of their first child, a son named Theodore Norman Howard Gabel.
+Their second child, a daughter named Beatrice Jean Howard Gabel, was born on January 19, 2012.

 - IMDb Mini Biography By: Steve Shelokhonov

 |Seth Gabel||(17 June 2006 - present) ( 2 children)|

 Trade Mark (1)